-EDF with support from Deloitte Consulting, LLP, and input from members of the Transform to Net Zero coalition, published a report, Pathways to Net Zero: A Guide for Business, that makes clear the urgent case for food and agriculture companies to ramp up ambitions and the pathways for how to get there.14
+EDF with support from Deloitte Consulting, LLP, and input from members of the Transform to Net Zero coalition, published a report, Pathways to Net Zero: A Guide the pathways for how to get there.14

 Catalyze Opportunities for Collaboration

 Business leaders today recognize that the biggest environmental challenges can't be conquered alone.
 To accelerate agricultural sustainability, companies need to foster collaboration.